Last weekend I was EXHAUSTED. the last thing on my mind was 10 date ideas just for parents.

 It’s not that I don’t love the fruit of my loins with every last bit of my heart — but the truth is, I guess I needed a PUSH from him to get in some adult only time where no one will be tugging on my sleeve that they’re tired and bored.

-Here are my top 10 two-hour dates for husbands and wives:
+Here are my top 10 date ideas just for parents!

 1. Attend an art museum or art gallery opening

 It’s true that beauty is in the eye of the beholder.
 But going out to art events is a great thing to do as a couple!
 According to relationship expert Catherine Cardinal, Ph.D. and author of A Cure for the Common Life: The Cardinal Rules of Self-Esteem and Men to Run From, art museums are regularly changing their expositions, and galleries are hosting new artists.

 At art openings, usually have appetizers and wine — sometimes champagne — and it’s free!